peter-hunt/skyblock/README.md

 The project is also for people who **can't connect to Hypixel or having a bad connection**.

-Even more, if you want to **play Skyblock cheaty**, then cheating on this project won't cost you a single dollar, even getting admin items or having trillions of coins.
+Even more, if you want to **cheat Skyblock**, then cheating on this project won't cost you a single dollar, including having up to \[YouTube\] rank perks for free, even getting admin items or having trillions of coins.
 And if you want to **make your custom content or mod it**, this project is for you.

 # Credits